esride-nik/Directions2Music/README.md

 # Directions 2 Music

-This sample sends the text output of an ArcGIS JSSDK Directions widget to [Suno API](https://github.com/gcui-art/suno-api), which is running on localhost.
+This sample sends the text output of an ArcGIS JSSDK Directions widget to <s>[Suno API](https://github.com/gcui-art/suno-api), which is running on localhost</s> [under reconsideration].

 ![Roundabout](assets/AtTheRoundabout.jpeg)